Please configure

 Nokia phones

 There is no additional monthly cost to use WiFi Calling on your mobile.
-Calls and texts made over WiFi Calling will be charged using calling and texting allocation in your Spark Prepaid pack or Pay Monthy plan.
+Calls and texts made over WiFi Calling will be charged using calling and texting allocation in your Spark Prepaid pack or Pay Monthly plan.

 In the event of excluded call-types, calls will be charged at the rates advertised by the relevant service provider.